It’s no secret that customer experience plays a critical role in the success of any organisation.

 For example, NPS measures customer loyalty by asking customers how likely they would be to recommend a business to friends or family.
 CSAT is another popular metric used to gauge customer satisfaction with a specific purchase or interaction.
 Finally, CES evaluates how easy it was for customers to complete their desired task—be it making an online purchase or speaking with support staff—and is often used in combination with other metrics like NPS and CSAT.

 In addition to understanding each metric’s purpose and value, businesses should also consider how they plan on collecting this data.
-Many organisations choose to collect this data through surveys sent via email or SMS, while others may opt for continuous feedback systems that allow customers to provide feedback in real-time.
+Many organizations choose to collect this data through surveys sent via email or SMS, while others may opt for continuous feedback systems that allow customers to provide feedback in real-time.

 Net Promoter Score